dominiclet/lazy-controller/README.md

 The setup below assumes that you are running this over the LAN.
 Alternatively, localtunnel can be used to expose your server to the public.

+### Installation

+Packages for both front and backend are managed by `npm`.
+Run `npm install` to install dependencies.
+For backend, take not of installation of `Robotjs` which may not be straightforward.
+Refer to the `Robotjs` docs for info.

 ### Ports

 By default, the frontend listens on port 3000 and the backend listens on port 8080.
 Open these ports on your firewall.